davidsun/EasyRSS/README.md

 EasyRSS is an Android client for RSS services compatible with Google Reader API.

-See http://easyrss.pursuer.me for more information.
+See http://easyrss.pursuer.me for more information about the original project.

 # Compatible RSS services
 * [FreshRSS](http://freshrss.org/) https://github.com/marienfressinaud/FreshRSS